 This prospectus contains "forward-looking statements," which include information relating to management's current view with respect to future events, future financial performance, financial projections, strategies, expectations, competitive environment and regulation.
 Words such as "may," "should," "could," "would," "predicts," "potential," "continue," "expects," "anticipates," "future," "intends," "plans," "believes," "estimates," and similar expressions, as well as statements in future tense, identify forward-looking statements.
 Such forward-looking statements may include projections with respect to market size and acceptance, revenues and earnings, marketing and sales strategies, and business operations.
+Forward-looking statements should not be read as a guarantee of future performance or results and may not be accurate indications of when such performance or results will be achieved.
 Forward-looking statements are based on information we have when those statements are made or management's good faith belief as of that time with respect to future events, and are subject to risks and uncertainties that could cause actual performance or results to differ materially from those expressed in or suggested by the forward-looking statements.
 Important factors that could cause such differences include, but are not limited to:

-- · our limited operating history; - our current and future capital requirements; - · our dependence on business and consumer requirements for the products that we offer; - · our ability to internally develop products and intellectual property; - · our ability to maintain and/or protect the validity of our intellectual property; - · our ability to retain key executive members; - · interpretations of current laws and the passages of future laws; - our dependence on third-party suppliers; - acceptance of our business model by investors; - · the accuracy of our estimates regarding expenses and capital requirements; and - · our ability to adequately support growth.
+- our limited operating history; - our current and future capital requirements; - our dependence on business and consumer requirements for the products that we offer; - our ability to internally develop products and intellectual property; - our ability to maintain and/or protect the validity of our intellectual property; - our ability to retain key executive members; - interpretations of current laws and the passages of future laws; - our dependence on third-party suppliers; - · acceptance of our business model by investors; - the accuracy of our estimates regarding expenses and capital requirements; and - our ability to adequately support growth.